A Philosophy of War

 Why We Fight

-By calling on the great political philosophers, from Plato to Marx, via Machiavelli and Hobbes, this book attempts to answer this question, along with a series of others: what is a just war?
-What moral forces are involved in a conflict?
-Does the state make war, or does war make the state?
-Finally, after exploring the meanings and stakes of the spectre of ‘total’ war, he tackles the ultimate question: why war?
+Russia’s invasion of Ukraine seems to many like a throwback to another age, rattling Europe with memories of past horrors.
+But since the end of the Second World War there has not been a single day without armed conflict somewhere in the world.
+Drawing on the great political philosophers, from Plato to Marx, via Machiavelli and Hobbes, Frédéric Gros attempts to answer the age-old questions regarding humanity’s propensity to wage war: What is a just war?
+What moral constraints operate on the combatants?
+Does the state make war or does war make the state?
+Finally, after exploring the meaning and the spectre of total war, he tackles the ultimate question: Why war?

 Frédéric Gros is both philosopher and writer.
 In France, he was the leading editor of Michel Foucault's works and lectures.
 He teaches political humanities at Sciences-po Paris.
 His first major success was a book on walking (A Philosophy of Walking), translated into some twenty languages.